LuukSuurmeijer/nn_project_2021/README.md

 After training, the model will immediately be evaluated on the test data, and average test loss and accuracy will be shown.

+We implemented a method `look_at_test_example()` in `train.py` which takes an id of a testing example, loads the model from the `*.model` file and prints the sentence, the predicted tags as well as the correct tags to the console.
+However, due to reasons of time we were not able to use the method and find interesting examples.